Skip to main content

 Off-Leash Training: Train dogs to respond reliably to commands when off-leash.
 This skill ensures they stay within safe proximity during hunts and can heed directions promptly.

-2. Strength and Agility Development:
+2. Strength and Agility Development

 Agility Training: Set up obstacle courses to challenge dogs' agility, incorporating hurdles, tunnels, and balance beams to simulate real hunting conditions.

-3. Scent Detection and Tracking:
+3. Scent Detection and Tracking

 Scent Training: Enhance dogs' scent detection abilities by using scent trails or hiding scented objects.
 Gradually increase the complexity of the tasks to mimic real hunting scenarios.